Azareal/Gosora/docs/installation.md

 If systemd gives you no permission errors, then make sure you `chown`, `chgrp` and `chmod` the files and folders appropriately.

 You don't need `-ldflags="-s -w"` in any of the commands, however it will make compilation times faster.

+Building and running HookGen is optional, but strips unneccesary hook indirects for plugins you don't use.